-With INtax, businesses can make payments with either ACH Debit or credit card.
-ACH Debit is an EFT method of payment.
 Alternatively, businesses can have a software vendor or tax professional manage tax obligations.
 This still meets the electronic mandate requirement because the software vendor or tax professional will file and pay electronically.
 Another option for sales tax compliance is meeting the Streamlined Sales Tax requirements.
-For more information, visit www.in.gov/dor/3341.htm.
+For more information, visit www.in.gov/dor/ business-tax/sales-tax/streamlined-sales-tax/.